demizer/AutoMountNFS/README.rst

 ---

 With NetworkManager-dispatcher enabled, systemd will activate any scripts contained in /etc/NetworkManager/dispatcher.d.
-This is where 10-AutoMountNFS is installed.
-This script calls the AutoMountNFS systemd service which itself calls the ``automountnfs`` script that does the actual mounting.
+This is where 10-automountnfs is installed.
+This script calls the automountnfs systemd service which itself calls the ``automountnfs`` script that does the actual mounting.
 The ``automountnfs`` script checks for my nfs server, if it is found, then it attempts to mount the nfs shares.
 If it is not found, then it attempts to umount any mounted shares.
 Simple.

-Additionally, AutoMountNFS uses systemd timers to run every minute.
+Additionally, automountnfs uses systemd timers to run every minute.
 If the NFS host cannot be reached, then the NFS mounts are unmounted.

 ..
 Unfortunately, systemd has set a 3 second timeout for NetworkManager-dispatcher